AustralianBioCommons/how-to-guides/galaxy_australia/upload_data.md

 title: Upload data file(s)
 ---

-> FAQ: can data be seamlessly transferred from the Data Portal to Galaxy Australia?
+{% include callout.html type="note" content="FAQ: can data be seamlessly transferred from the Data Portal to Galaxy Australia?
 The Australian BioCommons is working with the Bioplatforms Australia data portal team to develop a direct transfer mechanism from the portal to Galaxy Australia histories.
-This solution will be made available as soon as possible.
+This solution will be made available as soon as possible." %}

 ## Select your data